pshima/consul-snapshot/README.md

 This is intended to run under Nomad (https://www.nomadproject.io) and connected to Consul (https://www.consul.io) and registered as a service with health checks.

 consul-snapshot runs a small http server that can be used for consul health checks on backup state.
 Right now if the backup is older than 1 hour it will return 500s to health check requests at /health making it easy for consul health checking.
-There is no service registartion as that is expected to be done in the nomad job spec.
+There is no consul service registration as that is expected to be done in the nomad job spec.

 WARNING: consul-snapshot is still in early development use at your own risk.
 Do not use this in production.